In this guide we demonstrate how developers can publish their apps and clock faces to the Fitbit App Gallery.

 Fitbit OS Application

 You'll need a compiled version of your completed app project.
-In Fitbit Studio, first click Build, then go to Download > Publish and the
+You'll find the

 .fbafile within the